freenas/freenas-docs/userguide/intro.rst

 * Disk temperature graphs have been added to :menuselection:`Reporting --> Disk`.

+Correction to documentation:

+* The section :ref:`Encryption` has been corrected to state that an L2ARC cache device is always encrypted when its underlying pool is encrypted.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: